vikashplus/mj_viz/README.md

 2. Use `viz_model_info( (*vizModelInfo) info)` to get information about the loaded model
 3. Use `viz_update(time, qpos, qvel, nq, nv)` to update the state of the model loaded in the visualizer
 4. Use `viz_close()` to close the visualizer

+## Known Issues
+The library is developed on Linux.
+While the code is cross-platform, it has not been tested on other OS.